BenCaiello/PalmettoBUG/docs/source/SpatialAnalysis.rst

 ~~~~~~~~~~

 The section of spatial analysis options, SpaceANOVA, is a python
-translation of an R with the same name
+translation of an R package with the same name
 (https://github.com/sealx017/SpaceANOVA).
 Specifically, what this allows
 you to do is calculate Ripley’s statistics (K / L) as well as the
 pair-correlation function (referred to as ‘g’ in the program) between